DLibatique/LATN102-S20/notes/module-2.md

 Thus, *audīre** -> *audī-* (present stem) -> *audiē-* -> *audiē-ba-* (imperfect stem)

-From here, we add the endings for the relevant person and number, and voice:
+To this stem, we add the endings for the relevant person and number, and voice, as shown below:

 **Active**